-For the three and nine months ended September 30, 2020, other expense, net increased by approximately \$11.8 million and \$30.7 million compared with the three and nine months ended September 30, 2019, respectively.
-The increase primarily reflected the interest expense on our debt facility entered into in December 2019 as well as a decrease in interest income and the amortization of investment discounts due to the investment mix of the Company's investment portfolio.
+For the three months ended March 31, 2021, other expense, net, increased by approximately \$8.1 million compared with the three months ended March 31, 2020.
+The increase primarily reflected an increase in interest expense incurred on our term loan debt facilities due to an increase in the outstanding balance partially offset by a reduction of interest expense incurred on our convertible debt related to the adoption of ASU 2020-06, as well as a decrease in interest income and the amortization of investment discounts due to the investment mix of the Company's investment portfolio.
+As a result of the adoption of ASU 2020-06, interest expense was reduced by \$5.4 million for the three months ended March 31, 2021.